ohjerm/move-prediction/README.md

 ```
 If issues arise here, a firmware update or upgrade check for bluetooth might be needed.

-Next perform a hcitool scan:
+Next perform a hcitool scan to find nearby bluetooth devices:
 ```
 example@example:~$ hcitool scan
 Scanning ...
 	10:4A:7D:44:9F:D9	DAHL-PC
 	B0:35:9F:A0:D5:4C	oliver-laptop
 	90:32:4B:9A:89:E2	FW-85BZ35F
   	00:06:66:66:8E:F1 	Shimmer3
 ```
-If the correct device does not show up, ensure that the device is on and the bluetooth is working
+If the correct device does not show up, ensure that the device is on and the bluetooth is working.
+For the Shimmer3 GSR+ sensor, using the supplied consensys might be needed to ensure proper functionability of the device.

 Using the rfcomm bind command, we connect the device to the computer via bluetooth on comm0:
 ```
 sudo rfcomm bind 0 00:06:66:66:8E:F1
 ```
-The device should now be connected to /dev/rfcomm0
+The device should now be connected to /dev/rfcomm0 and be able to send data

 ## Deployment